walterbender/Syllabi/edtech.md

 50% of your grade is based on class participation in the experiential exploration of questions pointing to critical challenges.

-25% of your grade will be for a project that might add insight to an effective color model with stated objectives.
+50% of your grade will be for a project that might add insight to an effective color model with stated objectives.
 The intent is to offer you the opportunity to pursue something personally meaningful.

-25% of your grade is dependent upon weekly problems.

 Suggested Reading
 -----------------